 • Pre-IPO financial trajectory

-• Policy subsidy dependency %
+• Policy and subsidy dependency percentage

-• Capacity vs demand gap
+• Capacity against demand gap

-• M&A signal indicators
+• Mergers and acquisitions signal indicators

 • Competitive moat score